Team-Crushing-It/dripdrop/README.md

 # dripdrop - where every 💧 counts!

-Know your water and how much you use.
+Know your water quality and how much you use.
 Challenge your friends to save every drop!

 ![2](https://github.com/Team-Crushing-It/dripdrop/blob/master/assets/dripdropgif.gif)